snotskie/ttrpg/md/endeavored.md

       <tr>
       <tr>
         <th scope="row">Plot Victory</th>
-        <td><code>Special Action</code> Spend all your temporary Blessings and foil the charge leader.
+        <td><code>Special Action</code> Foil the charge leader.
 Then for each Recovery button your side has activated, add a Scheme button at the first position at or above your current position without one already.</td>
       </tr>
       <tr>
         <th scope="row">Declare Victory</th>
-        <td><code>Special Action</code> If there are 10 or more Scheme buttons in a row, spend all your temporary Blessings and remove all opponents from the Endeavor.</td>
+        <td><code>Special Action</code> If there are 10 or more Scheme buttons in a row, remove all opponents from the Endeavor.</td>
       </tr>
     </tbody>
   </table>